Background: Dulles International Airport

 Four submissions came from historic preservation organizations: the Art Deco Society of Washington, Docomomo DC (dedicated to conservation of mid-century modern architecture), Docomomo MidTexMod, and preservationist Joan Zenzen.
 These submissions collectively emphasized the national architectural significance of Eero Saarinen's 1962 Dulles terminal and advocated for preservation of the original structure as the centerpiece of any modernization program.

 Section 106 review requires that federal agencies take into account the effects of their undertakings on historic properties and afford the Advisory Council on Historic Preservation (ACHP) a reasonable opportunity to comment.
-For a significant structure like Dulles' terminal, Section 106 review is not perfunctory.
+For a nationally important structure like Dulles' terminal, Section 106 review is not perfunctory.
 It typically involves: (1) identification and evaluation of historic properties; (2) assessment of the effects of the proposed action on those properties; (3) consultation with State Historic Preservation Officers (SHPO), Native American tribes (if relevant), and interested parties; (4) development of mitigation measures to minimize harm; (5) documented Programmatic Agreement or ACHP coordination if effects cannot be avoided.
-This process typically requires 18–24+ months.
+This process generally requires 18–24 months, based on Section 106 reviews for comparable federally owned airport projects (National Historic Preservation Act case studies).

-The preservation submissions make clear that any Dulles modernization that demolishes significant portions of the Saarinen terminal would face formal ACHP objection and likely protracted Section 106 litigation.
-The preservation community is organized, well-informed, and prepared to defend the terminal's integrity.
+The preservation submissions make clear that any Dulles modernization involving demolition of the Saarinen terminal would trigger Section 106 consultation, potentially extending timelines 18–24 months per standard process.
+Preservation organizations have submitted formal comments and are prepared to advocate for the terminal's integrity (Docomomo DC, Art Deco Society of Washington submissions).
 This is not primarily a legal obstacle (courts have generally upheld federal agencies' discretion in Section 106 determinations) but rather a political and process obstacle that extends timelines and complicates project approval.

 Most sophisticated P3 proposals (notably Ferrovial's and Tinari's architectural work) accommodate this constraint by proposing adaptive reuse of the existing terminal with new construction complementing rather than replacing the original.
 This approach respects Section 106 requirements while allowing modernization of passenger experience and capacity.
-The tension, however, is that preservation of the Saarinen shell limits the ability to completely redesign passenger flow, modern security screening, or operational systems.
-Some degree of constraint is inherent in preservation-based modernization.
+Preservation of the Saarinen shell imposes constraints on redesigning passenger flow, security screening, or operational systems (see RFI docket preservation submissions).

 Public Interest and Labor Concerns